HR: Why Outsource

 Successful HR work involves a whole myriad of tasks.
 If your organisation employs people, you will have a lot of obligations and tasks which will involve HR.
 These will start at the recruitment phase and go all the way through the employment life cycle – the next step being induction or “on-boarding.”

-Once an employee has been through on-boarding it’s likely there will be a probation period.
+Once an employee has been through induction it’s likely there will be a probation period.
 It will be the Line Manager’s responsibility, with the support of HR, to deal with that effectively and appropriately so that the new employee is up and running in their new role as quickly as possible.

 Beyond probation, HR may be involved, alongside the line manager, in working with the employee providing support and supervision and helping with the appraisal process.
 These type of tasks should go right through to the end of employment where somebody leaves your organisation, at which point HR will deal with issues such as finishing contracts and employment.